dosisod/skull/docs/c-integration.md

 ## Using Skull types in your code

-As an example, `int` in Skull is different then `int` in C. It is recommended to use the Skull typdefs for the best possible compatibility.
+As an example, `Int` in Skull is different then `int` in C. It is recommended to use the Skull typdefs for the best possible compatibility.

 To install Skull headers, run `make install-dev`.